davidkronthaler-dk/sim-edgemeta/README.md

 ## Methods
 Methods differ across performance measures:

 - 95% confidence intervals: CD-Edgington, classical random-effects meta-analysis, Hartung–Knapp and Edgington’s method with additive heterogeneity adjustment.
 - Point estimation of the average effect: CD-Edgington, classical inverse-variance weights estimator from random-effects meta-analysis, Edgington's method with additive heterogeneity adjustment.
-- 95% prediction intervals: Equi-tailed 95% prediction intervals obtained from the three predictive distributions in the `edgemeta`package, the Higgins-Thompson-Spiegelhalter prediction interval and the parametric boostrap prediction  interval.
+- 95% prediction intervals: Equi-tailed 95% prediction intervals obtained from Edgington's predictive distributions in the `edgemeta`package, the Higgins-Thompson-Spiegelhalter prediction interval and the parametric boostrap prediction interval.
-- Predictive distributions: The three predictive distributions in the `edgemeta`package and the Higgins-Thompson-Spiegelhalter predictive distribution.
+- Predictive distributions: Edgington's predictive distributions from the `edgemeta`package and the Higgins-Thompson-Spiegelhalter predictive distribution.

 ## Performance Measures
 - Coverage of 95% confidence intervals